thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ### Step 7.4 Create customer user

-Finally, let's create a user that will belong to the customer and will have `read-only` access to the dashboard and the device.
+Finally, let's create a user that will belong to the customer and will have `read-only` access both to the dashboard and the device.
-You may optionally configure the dashboard to appear just after user login to the platform web UI.
+You may optionally configure the dashboard to appear just after user logs in to the platform&#39;s web UI.

 {% include images-gallery.html imageCollection="step74" showListImageTitles="true" %}